Siphoncloud/siphon-wordpress/siphon/README.md

 == Changelog ==

+= 1.7.1 =
+* Updated settings link to not conflict with other plugins

 = 1.7.0 =
 * Updated this readme file to be more accurate
 * Updated zip uncompression feature